LizMackle/Project-3/README.md

 <a href="">![Deployed App](https://img.shields.io/badge/-Deployed-success?style=for-the-badge)</a> ![License](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge&logo) ![Top language](https://img.shields.io/github/languages/top/lizmackle/WanderView?color=yellow&style=for-the-badge&logo) ![Repo Size](https://img.shields.io/github/repo-size/lizmackle/WanderView?color=orange&style=for-the-badge)

 ## Description
-A MERN powered application created for users to view and add reviews on locations all over the world, allowing users to share their experience with a restaurant, hotel or holiday destination by simply clicking a location on the map, adding their review and star rating to generate a pin drop.
+A MERN powered application created for users to view and add reviews on locations all over the world, allowing users to share their experience about a holiday destination by simply clicking a location on the map, adding their review and star rating to generate a pin drop.

 ## Technologies
 ```